HERE ARE SOME BASICS

 - a daily or other periodic limit on transactions

-Some reasons we may have for changing these terms are to:
+Some reasons we may have for changing your Volt Save terms are to:

-- ensure we comply with the law or codes of practice or the way in which they are interpreted or applied
+- manage our risk profile or ensure we comply with the law or codes of practice or the way in which they are interpreted or applied

-- cover new or increased costs we incur in managing your Volt Save
+- cover new or increased costs we incur in managing your account

-- improve the security of your Volt Save or our systems
+- improve the security of your account or our systems

-We’ll tell you about interest rate changes through email.
-We will do so no later than the day the change takes effect.
+We’ll tell you about interest rate changes or changes to the minimum or maximum balances no later than the day the change takes effect.

 We may change any transaction limit (that is the amount you can transfer out of your account) or introduce a new transaction limit on your Volt Save immediately if: